James Corden Airs New BTS ‘Carpool Karaoke’ Clip to Thank the BTS Army

-James Corden Shares Never-Aired BTS ‘Carpool Karaoke’ Clip to Thank the BTS Army
+James Corden Shares Never-Before-Seen BTS ‘Carpool Karaoke’ Clip to Thank the BTS Army

 James Corden is very impressed by the BTS Army!
-The 41-year-old British host of The Late Late Show spoke about the K-pop group and their superfans on Monday's show, noting their generous donations to the Black Lives Matter movement and active social presence.
+The 41-year-old British host spoke about the K-pop group and their super fans on Monday's The Late Late Show, noting their generous donations to the Black Lives Matter movement and active social presence.

 Corden relayed that BTS donated $1 million to BLM, joking, "I guarantee you, there was a three-minute tightly-choreographed dance routine leading up to the signing of that check."